Thailand - Koh Lanta

 Is Lanta a safe place?
 I didn't experience any problems myself but I saw a lot of young lads who looked very dodgy.
 Thai males with criminal tendencies have a certain look about them.
 My friends stayed late at the Opium bar on New Year's Eve and told me that around midnight it was overtaken by young Thai males who were looking for trouble.
 She said the atmosphere was very bad and the police turned up.

 Development on Lanta looks set to take off.
-The Thais have it all ways.
-While places are being developed they can market them as unspoilt paradises and then, when they are developed, they can market them as the next Phuket or whatever.
+While places are being developed they are marketed as unspoilt paradises and then, when they are developed, they are marketed as the next Phuket or whatever.

-There are some quite upmarket resorts and spas which look very nice but the prices are very upmarket too.
-The ferry pier is being upgraded to make it look nice and the cheap bungalows will no doubt be knocked down soon so that new ones can be built and higher prices can be charged.
+There are some quite upmarket resorts and spas on Lanta which look very pleasant but the prices are very upmarket too.
+The ferry pier was being upgraded to make it look better, and the cheap bungalows will no doubt be knocked down soon so that new ones can be built and higher prices can be charged.

 In time Lanta will just go the same way as the other resort areas of Thailand.
-The Thais have completely sold out in their greed for money.
+The Thais have completely sold out in their lust for money.
 There will come a time though when no unspoilt beaches or islands will exist in Thailand.
 If that's what they want, fine, but there will also come a time when they realise that money isn't the number one priority in life.
-The problem is though, it will be too late to do anything by then.
+The problem, however, is that it will be too late to do anything by then.

 Accommodation

 Here are a few accommodation options on Lanta but there are hundreds more.
-I went for New Year, probably the busiest time of year, and there were still plenty of rooms available.
-This isn't want you will hear from travel agencies, or bungalows if you call them directly.
-They will tell you everywhere is full to make you book with them.
+I went for New Year, which is probably the busiest time of year, and there were still plenty of rooms available.
+This isn't what you will hear from travel agencies, or bungalows if you call them directly.
+They will tell you that everywhere is full to make you book with them and to justify sky high prices.
 "Go hok, go hok, go hok, go hok, go hok."
 This should be Ko Lanta's motto.
 If you don't know what it means, ask a Thai.
 It's a handy phrase to know if you visit Lanta.

 Andaman Lanta Resort